wwong4374/rewards-points/README.md

 $ npm install
 ```

-Then, run `npm start`, which will start up the web service and host it at `http://localhost:1234/`:
+Then, run `npm start`, which will start up the web service written in `server.js` and host it at `http://localhost:1234/`:
 ```bash
 $ npm start
 ```